Gallery B O O K A R T S ~ A b o u t U s ~

 STEPHEN L. VANILIO was born into a family of art book binders with a legacy of more than 100 years.
 Mr. Vanilio was imbued--from an early age-- with a reverence for books, fine book design, and an appreciation for their power to be provocative.
 Mr. Vanilio has created fine bindings and other objects for Presidents Carter, Reagan, G.H.W.
 Bush, Clinton, G.W.
-Bush, Obama and Trump personally, and as state gifts presented to foreign heads of state.
+Bush, Obama, Trump and Biden, personally, and as state gifts presented to foreign heads of state.
 His work is in numerous palaces, institutional libraries and private collections throughout the world.

 Other clients have included notables in the worlds of the arts, entertainment and industry, foreign governments, the Holocaust Memorial Museum, the Smithsonian, and the Vatican.
 In 2010, Mr. Vanilio was appointed to the Hermitage Museum Foundation Advisory Board.
 Mr. Vanilio received his A.B. from Kenyon College, and his M.A. from The Johns Hopkins School of Advanced International Studies, (SAIS) Bologna, Italy.